 - If cost drops but daily injections feel like too much, what is your threshold to recommend switching to weekly?

-That's more than most people ask.
-That's the point.
-Generic news moves fast; clinic rules update slowly, and the gap between them is where most patients quietly lose money.
+That's more than most people think to ask.
+That's exactly the point.
+Generic news moves fast; clinic rules update slowly, and the gap between the two is where patients quietly lose money.

 This piece is a plain-language explainer built on public FDA, Biocon, Hikma, Handok, and Novo Nordisk Korea materials.
 It isn't medical advice.
 Match the decision to your own history and current medications with a clinician who has both in front of them.